128technology/docs/docs/plugin_ipsec_client.md

 ```

 Once enabled, the records will allow the IPsec controller to perform additional functions such as detecting and remediating stuck egress tunnel sessions and reporting the name of the WAN interface being used for the tunnel.

+### Configure X.509 Certificates Type For Tunnel Authentication
+The user could enable X.509 certificate type for tunnel authenticate by confiuring valid [`private-key`](#private-key), [`client-certificate`](config_command_guide.md#configure-authority-client-certificate) and [`trusted-ca-certificate`](config_command_guide.md#configure-authority-trusted-ca-certificate) then refer their key names to respective fields in [`ipsec-profile`](#profiles) section, with which a PKCS12 file will be generated.
+IPSec NSS database will be used to store the generated PKCS12 file and wiil be directly used for tunnel authentication.
+A public Libreswan document is refered [here](https://libreswan.org/wiki/HOWTO:_Using_NSS_with_libreswan).
+The plugin requires users to generate/acquire their private key, a CA certificate file and user certificate file signed by the CA certificate offline by utilities mentioned in Libreswan document or other reliable sources (openssl).
+The plugin will take over the configuration from `Importing third-party files into NSS` section listed in the Libreswan document.

 ### Directing traffic through the tunnel
 The user can leverage standard SSR service and service-route to direct intended traffic over the ipsec tunnel.
 In the example below, all guest internet traffic is sent over the ipsec tunnel for break and inspect.
 This can be accomplished as follows: